-Current doctorate research
+Current PhD research

 Here you can find the ongoing PhD projects in the arts.
 Discover what our current researchers are working on.